Roxxers/dotfiles/README.md

 ## Explination

 This repo contains the standard config files I use.
-The main highlights are my kitty term config files, VSCodium settings, zsh and oh-my-zsh, neofetch, and nvim.
-There is also a collection of useful bin files.
+The main highlights are my kitty term config files, VSCode settings, zsh and oh-my-zsh, neofetch, and nvim.
+There is also a collection of useful script files.

+It also including my KDE theming.

 ## Nice to have's